-The Windows 10 has been making way to various devices and for some time is available on the Raspberry Pi as well.
-In this tutorial, I will show you how to install, connect, access power shell and set up Visual Studio for work with your RPI.
+The Windows 10 has been making its way to various devices and for some time now it is available on the Raspberry Pi as well.
+In this tutorial, I will show you how to install, connect, access Windows 10 IoT core, power shell and set up Visual Studio for work with your RPI.

 Windows 10 IoT core set up